tomalbrc/filament/README.md

 Needs fabric api and polymer

-Use one of the releases on github and drop the example_datapack into your server's worlds' datapack folder. filament uses polymers resource-pack generation to generate the RP and autohost features to automatically create a http server to serve the RP to your players!
+Use one of the releases on github and drop the `example_datapack` into your server's worlds' `datapacks` folder. filament uses polymers resource-pack generation to generate the RP and autohost features to automatically create a http server to serve the RP to your players!

 ## Usage